trizin/avax-subnet-customization/README.md

 #### `targetGas`

-This value specifies the targeted amount of gas (including block gas cost) to consume within a rolling 10s window.
+Specifies the targeted amount of gas (including block gas cost) to consume within a rolling 10s window.

 #### `baseFeeChangeDenominator`